Thomas-Rutter/cookiecutter-python-tools/README.md

 ## Usage

-To create the project's main folder and it's structure locally run:
+To create the project's main folder and it's structure go to the parent dir of this cookiecutter and run:

-    cookiecutter <something>
+    cookiecutter cookiecutter-python-tools/

 You will be prompted to provide some details to generate the project: